-The School will not request an enhanced DBS disclosure on volunteers who do not undertake regulated activity.
+The School will request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
 This is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care.